Corneal Disease (cont.)

 How is corneal disease diagnosed?

-An eye doctor will need to obtain a complete medical history and perform a careful examination of the eye and surrounding structures.
+An eye doctor will review the person's medical history and perform a careful examination of the eyes and eyelids.
 The cornea is examined in detail using a slit lamp microscope.
-The doctor may also use eye drops and colored dyes to diagnose certain conditions.
-Additional tests are sometimes necessary, including topography and keratometry (to study the shape of the cornea), pachymetry (to study the thickness of the cornea), specialized microscopy, and laboratory studies in some cases.
+Additional testing may include topography and keratometry (to study the shape of the cornea), pachymetry (to measure the thickness of the cornea), specialized microscopy, assessment of the tear film, and blood tests.

 What is the treatment for corneal disease?

 Treatment is tailored to the individual disease and the individual patient.
-The underlying problem and contributing problems need to be addressed.
-Treatments might include medications, laser treatment or surgery, depending on the condition.
+Treatments might include medications, laser treatment, or surgery, depending on the condition.

 What are the potential complications of corneal disease?